romaricpascal/stylelint-plugin-prefer-utility/README.md

 Getting started
 ---

-The package will soon be available on [NPM] and will be installed via:
+The package is available on [NPM] and can be installed via:

 ```sh
 npm install stylelint-plugin-prefer-utility